panchul/workspace/doc/Curl.md

 ---

-Specifying the user agent(it is "curl/version" by defauld:
+Specifying the user agent(it is "curl/version" by default:

     $ curl -I http://localhost --user-agent "I am a new web browser"